What is a Medical Transcriptionist?

 Are There Job Opportunities for Medical Transcriptionists?

-In the United States, there were 57,400 jobs for Medical Transcriptionist in 2016.
+There were about 57,400 jobs for Medical Transcriptionist in 2016 (in the United States).
 There is little to no growth in job opportunities for Medical Transcriptionist.
-Due to new job openings and attrition, there will be an average of 6,400 job openings in this field each year.
+The BLS estimates 6,400 yearly job openings in this field.

 The states with the most job growth for Medical Transcriptionist are Alaska, Colorado, and Maryland.
 Watch out if you plan on working in West Virginia, Pennsylvania, or Oklahoma.
 These states have the worst job growth for this type of profession.